Programs and Activities

 The integration of two different Internships into the required core curriculum has enabled many Media Production students to form industry connections that have led to that all-important first job.
 These prospective employers watch interns carefully and look for interns who have the right skills, but are also impressed by students who are dependable, eager to help, flexible and always willing to go the extra mile.

-Many graduates of the Media Production Division go to work in the entertainment industry in Los Angeles, CA. Starting in summer 2024, the CCM Summer in LA program will provide MPRO students with the opportunity to work and live in the heart of the film and television industry in LA.
+Many graduates of the Media Production Division go to work in the entertainment industry in Los Angeles, CA. The CCM Summer in LA program will provide MPRO students with the opportunity to work and live in the heart of the film and television industry in LA.
 There they can make connections with media professionals and begin their careers in the heart of the entertainment industry.
+Students will live in LA, earn UC course credit, intern at LA-based media companies, and network with professionals, including an extensive network of CCM and UC alumni at various social events, lectures and workshops during the summer.

-Students will live in LA, earn UC course credit, intern at LA-based media companies, and network with professionals, including an extensive network of CCM and UC alumni.
 CCM Summer in LA builds upon the Media Production Division’s focus on experiential learning designed to provide students with the hands-on skills and digital portfolio necessary to transition successfully into the professional world.
 Media Production has an extensive and active network of award-winning alumni working in media positions in Cincinnati and throughout the US, in Atlanta, Chicago, Nashville, Austin, New York City and Los Angeles.
 For more information about CCM Summer in LA, please contact Media Production Program Coordinator, Pam Latham at lathampy@ucmail.uc.edu or 513-556-9488.

 Students and faculty members attending the Munich Summer Curriculum trip pose in front of a fountain.